gabrielkrieshok/digital-development-guide/templates/computer-lab.md

 ### Uncertainty

-If you are unsure of what to do, for instance in the case of an error message, a web site offer, a strange e-mail, a hardware malfunction, etc., ask a lab supervisor.
+If you are unsure of what to do, for instance in the case of an error message, a website offer, a strange e-mail, a hardware malfunction, etc., ask a lab supervisor.
 It is better to wait and ask, than to take an action which will endanger yourself, the computer, or the network.

 ### Violations